1. Define Biztalk?

 - A policy or vocabulary cannot be modified after it is published.

-A zombie message is a message that was routed to a running orchestration from the messagebox and was “in flight” when the orchestration ended.
-An “in flight” message is a message that has been routed to a service instance and so is in a messagebox queue destined for the service instance.
+Answer: A zombie message is a message that was routed to a running orchestration from the message box and was “in-flight” when the orchestration ended.
+An “in-flight” message is a message that has been routed to a service instance and so is in a message box queue destined for the service instance.
 Since the message can no longer be consumed by the subscribing orchestration instance, the message is suspended and marked with a ServiceInstance/State value of “Suspended (Non-resumable)”.

-42. Is it possible to have a global variable in a map?_text]Answer:
+42. Is it possible to have a global variable in a map?

-43. What is the BizTalk Mapper Designer and where I can find it?_text]Answer:
+43. What is the BizTalk Mapper Designer and where I can find it?

-It is a tool that runs within the Microsoft Visual Studio .NET environment after you install BizTalk Server.
+Answer: It is a tool that runs within the Microsoft Visual Studio .NET environment after you install BizTalk Server.
 We use the Mapper to create and edit maps.
-(BizTalk Interview Questions And Answers)

 Message: This tells what message this Orchestration is subscribing to

-Activate: This tells to consume the message when found in a MessageBox
+Activate: This tells to consume the message when finding in a MessageBox

-46. What is the difference between written property and promoted property?_text]Answer:
+46. What is the difference between written property and promoted property?

-Promoted properties can be used as criteria in message routing while written properties cannot.
+Answer: Promoted properties can be used as criteria in message routing while written properties cannot.
 Property field is a Promoted Property in the context.
-Distinguished field is a written property in the context.
+The distinguished field is a written property in the context.

-47. How to Promote Property inside an Orchestration?_text]
+47. How to Promote Property inside an Orchestration?

-48. What is the difference between Group Max occurs, Group Min Occurs and Max occurs, Min Occurs?_text]Answer:
+48. What is the difference between Group Max occurs, Group Min Occurs and Max occurs, Min Occurs?

-These are all node properties.
-See MSDN Node Properties .
+Answer: These are all node properties.
+See MSDN Node Properties.

 Group Max Occurs: Specifies the maximum number of times that to the underlying group content of the selected All Group node can occur.